 VPN basically redirects your connection using another server located in a different country, making it appear that you’re accessing the web as if you’re located in that particular country.
 VPN effectively hides your IP, hence your location.

-VPN works best to countries like China which has blocked too many websites including Google, Facebook, Youtube and other most popular sites.
+VPN works best in countries like China which has blocked too many websites including Google, Facebook, Youtube and other most popular sites.
 The Chinese government has built a sophisticated system called the Great Firewall of China to censor every information or contents that are not favourable to the government.
 On the other hand, VPN evades this Great Firewall and effectively bypass internet censorship.

-List of VPN providers & Comparison
+List of VPN Providers & Comparison

 When choosing the best VPN, there are a few factors you need to consider.

-Below are my top 5 VPN providers:
+Below are the top VPN providers we could find:

 What About a Free VPN?